openfoodfacts/.github/profile/README.md

 ### A food products database

 Open Food Facts is a database of food products with ingredients, allergens, nutrition facts and all the tidbits of information we can find on product labels.
+We also handle cosmetics, pet food and other products (with a circular approach)

 ### Made by everyone